Security-Onion-Solutions/securityonion-docs/configuration.rst

 Import
 ------

 One of the easiest ways to get started with Security Onion is using it to forensically analyze pcap and log files.
-Just install Security Onion in ``Import`` mode and then run :ref:`so-import-pcap` to import pcap files or :ref:`so-import-evtx` to import Windows event logs in EVTX format.
+Just install Security Onion in ``Import`` mode and then import pcap files or Windows event logs in EVTX format using the :ref:`grid` page.

 Evaluation
 ----------